Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Get' and the resource 'table space used across all tables' with optional filters by database/table name.
-It distinguishes itself from sibling tools like dba_databaseSpace by focusing on table-level space, though it does not explicitly reference alternatives.
+The description clearly states it retrieves table space usage across all tables with optional filters by database and table name.
+It distinguishes itself from sibling tools like dba_systemSpace and dba_databaseSpace by focusing on table-level space.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.